libcell/CE-HKGFinder/README.md

 # CE-HKGFinder
- Computational identification of housekeeping gene candidates in *C. elegans*
+## Computational Identification of Housekeeping Gene Candidates in *C. elegans*